Glazzes/kio-app/README.md

 ## Kio mobile app

+> **WARNING :warning:**: This is an android only application, because i do not have access to IOS devices

 ### About

 Kio mobile app is a [React Native](https://reactnative.dev/) based application and a file manager application that works along with my [Kio backend project](https://github.com/Glazzes/kio).